 Hike Oheo Gulch

-You can also hike the shorter Oheo Gulch/Seven Sacred Pools trail here that is 0.6 miles roundtrip with minimal elevation change.
+You can also hike the shorter Oheo Gulch/Seven Sacred Pools trail from the same parking lot that is 0.6 miles roundtrip with minimal elevation change.
 We completed this hike after the Pipiwai trail and found it to be very easy and scenic.
 The trailhead is at the same spot as the Pipiwai Trail.

-We recommend arriving at this trailhead early.
+We recommend arriving at the Pipiwai trailhead early.
 When we arrived around 8am, we were one of three cars, but by the time we left after completing the hike, the parking lot was completely full and cars were parking in an overflow lot.

-Cost: $35/car (valid 7 days throughout entire park) or free with America the Beautiful Pass (pays for itself if you plan to visit more than 2 National Parks in one year)
+Cost: $30/car (valid 7 days throughout entire park) or free with America the Beautiful Pass (pays for itself if you plan to visit more than 2 National Parks in one year)

 Hike Twin Falls